 There has been a great deal of concern with the Laguna Joaquin Basin from the Community.
 RMCSD is working to address your concerns, and we have been working collaboratively with other organizations throughout the community to reduce the Midge Fly nuisance and improve water quality.
 We will use this space to update the Community on Laguna Joaquin and Midge Flies.

 Efforts continue by the RMCSD to reduce the Midge Fly populations with continued treatments of the area to kill Midge Fly larvae.
-Our 6th treatment will take place September 4th, with a 7th treatment to will take place September 18th.
+Our 6th treatment will take place September 4th, with a 7th treatment to will take place September 18th and 8th treatment on October 2.

 Fresh water from the Cosumnes River is continuing to be routed from the Cosumnes River Irrigation ditch in to Laguna Joaquin.